-Modern Iraq was established as a British Protectorate in 1920 by the League of Nations, following the First World War and the collapse of the Ottoman Empire.
+Following the First World War and the collapse of the Ottoman Empire, Iraq was established as a British Protectorate in 1920 by the League of Nations.
 A monarchy was established in 1921, with Iraq gaining its independence in 1932.
-In 1958, the monarchy was overthrown in a military coup d’état, and the Republic of Iraq was created.
+In 1958, the monarchy was overthrown in a military coup d’état and the Republic of Iraq was created.
 It came under the control of the Ba'ath Party in 1968, with General Saddam Hussein gradually assuming control and formally acceding to the Presidency in 1979.
 He ruled until the collapse of his regime, following US-led coalition military action launched in March 2003 over Iraq’s failure to cooperate in relation to suspected stockpiles of weapons of mass destruction in violation of UN Security Council Resolution 687.
 Iraq has been led by a democratically-elected government since 2006.

 System of Government

 Iraq is a federal constitutional democracy.
-The Head of State is the President (newly-elected Kurdish politician Fuad Massoum).
-The Head of Government is the Prime Minister, who is drawn, along with the Cabinet Ministers, from the Council of Representatives (CoR).
-Ministers forego their CoR seats to serve in Cabinet.
-The Iraqi people elect the 328 members of the CoR through an open-list, proportional representation electoral process.
-Eight seats are set aside for representation of Iraqi minorities.
+The Head of State is the President.
+The Head of Government is the Prime Minister, who is drawn, along with the Cabinet Ministers, from the Council of Representatives (CoR), the unicameral legislature.
+Ministers forgo their CoR seats to serve in Cabinet.
+The Iraqi people elect the 329 members of the CoR through an open-list, proportional representation electoral process.
+Nine seats are set aside for representation of Iraqi minorities.
 Members serve four year terms.
 The Constitution sets a quota of 25 per cent of seats in the CoR to be held by women.

-Most recently, national elections were held on 30 April 2014, despite conflict in some parts of the country.
-The Independent High Electoral Commission of Iraq (IHEC) estimated that 62 per cent of eligible Iraqis voted across the country.
+Iraq held a general election in May 2018.
+The Independent High Electoral Commission of Iraq estimated that 45 per cent of eligible Iraqis voted across the country.
 Australia was one of several countries where out-of-country voting took place.
-After an extensive process of coalition building, Dr Haider Al-Abadi was subsequently elected by Parliament as the new Prime Minister of Iraq.
+Negotiations to form government can take some months.

-The country continues to face major security challenges, with extremists intent on using violence to undermine the government and inflame sectarian divisions.
-During late 2013 and 2014 the terrorist organisation the Islamic State of Iraq and the Levant (ISIL) (also known as Daesh) seized territory in west and northwest Iraq, including the city of Mosul.
+During late 2013 and 2014, the terrorist organisation Islamic State of Iraq and the Levant (ISIL), also known as Daesh, seized territory in west and northwest Iraq, including the city of Mosul.
 ISIL has systematically persecuted ethnic and religious minorities, and committed abuses against vulnerable groups including women and children.

-The Australian Government advises Australians not to travel to Iraq; An Australian diplomatic presence remains in Iraq.
-However, Australia’s Embassy in Baghdad is closed to the public until further notice, due to the security situation, and consular assistance is no longer available within Iraq.
+The Australian Government advises Australians not to travel to Iraq.
+Due to the security situation, consular assistance is extremely limited within Iraq.
 See travel advice for Iraq.

-Australia and Iraq enjoy a friendly and increasingly diverse relationship, with regular engagement on diplomatic, political and economic issues.
+Australia and Iraq enjoy a friendly and diverse relationship, with regular engagement on diplomatic, political, security, economic and humanitarian issues.
 Australia and Iraq are represented bilaterally through Embassies in Baghdad and Canberra respectively.
 Iraq has a Consulate-General in Sydney and the Kurdish Regional Government retains a representative office, also in Sydney.

 Australia has had diplomatic relations with Iraq in various forms since 1935.
-Australia opened an Embassy in Baghdad in 1976; Iraq established an Embassy in Canberra in 1995.
+Australia opened an Embassy in Baghdad in 1976 and Iraq established an Embassy in Canberra in 1995.

-After the closure of the Australian Embassy in Baghdad in 1991, and the closure of the Iraqi Embassy in Canberra in 2003, full diplomatic relations resumed when both Embassies reopened in 2004, following the transfer of authority from the CPA to the Iraqi Interim Government.
+After the closure of the Australian Embassy in Baghdad in 1991, and the closure of the Iraqi Embassy in Canberra in 2003, full diplomatic relations resumed when both Embassies reopened in 2004, following the transfer of authority from the Coalition Provisional Authority to the Iraqi Interim Government.

 People to people links

-Since 2003, Australia has provided $335 million in development and humanitarian assistance to Iraq to re-establish services to over 1.3 million people, including over half a million refugees and internally displaced people.
-This is in addition to $987 million in debt relief to support Iraq’s transition to a stable and democratic nation after decades of war and dictatorship.
-Australia has worked in partnership with the Government of Iraq to improve agriculture research and rural development, public sector governance, education, landmine clearance and basic services delivery.
-Given Iraq’s ability to fund its own development, bilateral aid from Australia was phased down and ended in 2013-14.
+Between 2003 and 2014, Australia provided $382 million in development and humanitarian assistance to Iraq to re-establish services to over 1.3 million people, including over half a million refugees and internally displaced people.
+This was in addition to $987 million in debt relief to support Iraq’s transition to a stable and democratic nation after decades of war and dictatorship.
+Australia has worked in partnership with the Government of Iraq to improve the management of water, agriculture research, rural development, public sector governance, education, landmine clearance and basic services delivery.

 For more information on the Iraqi economy, please see our Iraq fact sheet [PDF 50 KB].